 - (a) for the police service-a police officer of at least the rank of inspector; or - (b) for the CCC-an authorised commission officer; or - (c) for the ACC-a member of staff of the ACC who is an SES employee within the meaning of the Public Service Act 1999 (Cwlth).

 surveillance device means-

-(a) a data surveillance device, a listening device, an optical surveillance device or a tracking device; or three year imprisonment offence means an indictable offence for which the maximum penalty is at least 3 years imprisonment.

-(b) a device that is a combination of any 2 or more of the devices mentioned in paragraph (a).
+- (a) a data surveillance device, a listening device, an optical surveillance device or a tracking device; or - (b) a device that is a combination of any 2 or more of the devices mentioned in paragraph (a).